 While firms are buying less hardware, cloud vendors have turned out to be the computing industry's best customers.
-Amazon has spent well over two billion dollars on its cloud infrastructure.
+Amazon has spent well over \$2 billion on its cloud infrastructure.
 Google reportedly has 1.4 million servers operating across three dozen data centers.R.
-Katz, "Tech Titans Building Boom," IEEE Spectrum 46, no. 2 (February 1, 2009): 40-43, http://www.scribd.com/doc/21615808/IEEE-Spectrum-Magazine-Feb-2009.
-Demonstrating it won't be outdone, Microsoft plans to build as many as twenty server farms, at costs of up to one billion dollars each.P.
+Katz, "Tech Titans Building Boom," IEEE Spectrum 46, no. 2 (February 1, 2009): 40-43.
+Demonstrating it won't be outdone, Microsoft plans to build as many as twenty server farms, at costs of up to \$1 billion each.P.
 Burrows, "Microsoft to Google: Get Off of My Cloud," BusinessWeek, November 21, 2008.
 Look for the clouds to pop up in unexpected places.
 Microsoft has scouted locations in Siberia, while Google has applied to patent a method for floating data centers on an offshore platform powered by wave motions.R.
-Katz, "Tech Titans Building Boom," IEEE Spectrum 46, no. 2 (February 1, 2009): 40-43, http://www.scribd.com/doc/21615808/IEEE-Spectrum-Magazine-Feb-2009.
+Katz, "Tech Titans Building Boom," IEEE Spectrum 46, no. 2 (February 1, 2009): 40-43.

-- Cloud computing's impact across industries is proving to be broad and significant. - Clouds can lower barriers to entry in an industry, making it easier for startups to launch and smaller firms to leverage the backing of powerful technology. - Clouds may also lower the amount of capital a firm needs to launch a business, shifting power away from venture firms in those industries that had previously needed more VC money. - Clouds can shift resources out of capital spending and into profitability and innovation. - Hardware and software sales may drop as cloud use increases, while service revenues will increase. - Cloud computing can accelerate innovation and therefore changes the desired skills mix and job outlook for IS workers.
+- Cloud computing's impact across industries is proving to be broad and significant. - Clouds can lower barriers to entry in an industry, making it easier for start-ups to launch and smaller firms to leverage the backing of powerful technology. - Clouds may also lower the amount of capital a firm needs to launch a business, shifting power away from venture firms in those industries that had previously needed more VC money. - Clouds can shift resources out of capital spending and into profitability and innovation. - Hardware and software sales may drop as cloud use increases, while service revenues will increase. - Cloud computing can accelerate innovation and therefore changes the desired skills mix and job outlook for IS workers.
 Tech skills in data center operations, support, and maintenance may shrink as a smaller number of vendors consolidate these functions. - Demand continues to spike for business-savvy technologists.
 Tech managers will need even stronger business skills and will focus an increasing percentage of their time on strategic efforts.
 These latter jobs are tougher to outsource, since they involve an intimate knowledge of the firm, its industry, and its operations. - The market for expensive, high margin, sever hardware is threatened by companies moving applications to the cloud instead of investing in hardware. - Server farms require plenty of cheap land, low cost power, ultrafast fiber-optic connections, and benefit from mild climates. - Sun, Microsoft, IBM, and HP have all developed rapid-deployment server farm modules that are pre configured and packed inside shipping containers.